Mechanical Engineering (ME)

 Advanced topics and/or special project activities in Mechanical Engineering.

-Undergraduate research undertaken under the supervision of a faculty member.
+Undergraduate research supervised by a faculty member.
 May be taken for a maximum of 6 hours.